 My Approach to Therapy

-If you're here, you might be feeling overwhelmed, stuck, or exhausted from trying to hold everything together.
-Maybe your mind feels constantly busy, you struggle to focus or follow through, or you find yourself caught in patterns you can't seem to break.
-You might be hard on yourself, overthinking everything, or wondering why things feel harder than they "should."
-If you're carrying the impact of past experiences, you may notice it showing up in your relationships, your self-worth, or the way you move through your day.
+If you're here, you might be feeling overwhelmed, stuck in old patterns, or exhausted from trying to hold everything together.
+Maybe your mind feels constantly busy, you struggle with focus or follow through, or you find yourself overthinking every decision.
+You might be hard on yourself, wondering why things feel harder than they "should," or noticing how past experiences still shape your relationships, self-worth, and daily life.

-You don't have to figure this out alone.
-I help adults navigate attention-deficit hyperactivity (ADHD), anxiety, depression and the lasting effects of childhood trauma in a way that feels supportive, practical and genuinely human.
+You don't have to sort through this alone.
+I help adults navigate ADHD, anxiety, depression, and the lasting effects of childhood trauma in a way that feels supportive, practical, and genuinely human.

-Working with me is collaborative and tailored to you.
-I show up warm, intuitive and direct when needed.
-Together, well slow things down and make sense of whats going on beneath the surface, while also building tools to help you manage overwhelm, improve focus, regulate emotions and feel more grounded in your daily life.
+Therapy with me is collaborative, warm, and grounded.
+I show up intuitively and directly when it's helpful.
+Together, we slow things down so you can understand what's happening beneath the surface, while also building tools to manage overwhelm, improve executive functioning, regulate emotions, and feel more steady and grounded day to day.

-My approach integrates evidence-based practices like cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT) and trauma-informed care.
-More importantly, I focus on you as a whole person, not just a set of symptoms.
+I integrate evidence-based approaches, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and trauma-informed care, but I focus on you as a whole person, not a list of symptoms.
 I believe meaningful change happens when you feel both supported and gently challenged.

-Over time, our work can help you better understand yourself, shift patterns that no longer serve you, and create a life that feels more manageable, connected, and aligned.
+Over time, our work can help you understand yourself more clearly, shift patterns that no longer serve you, and create a life that feels more manageable, connected, and aligned with who you want to be.

 My Practice & Services

-My practice is fully virtual, allowing you to access therapy from the comfort and privacy of your own space.
-I work with adults across Massachusetts and offer individual therapy tailored to your unique needs and goals.
+My practice is fully virtual, giving you the flexibility to access therapy from the comfort and privacy of your own space.
+I work with adults across Massachusetts and offer individual therapy that's tailored to your unique needs, goals, and pace.

-I value creating a space that feels consistent, supportive, and grounded.
-Sessions are collaborative and paced in a way that feels manageable for you, while still encouraging growth and meaningful change.
+I value creating a space that feels consistent, supportive, and grounding.
+Sessions are collaborative and move at a rhythm that feels manageable for you, while still encouraging growth, insight, and meaningful change.

-If youre looking for a therapy experience that is both practical and deeper in nature, where you can build skills while also understanding yourself more fully, this may be a good fit.
+If you're looking for therapy that's both practical and deeper in nature, where you can build skills, understand yourself more fully, and feel genuinely supported, this may be a good fit

 How Psychotherapy Can Help